elcruzo/ElCruzo/README.md

 ### hey, i'm Ayo!

-> *"anyone should be able to build a physical product from scratch. have an idea, 3d print the enclosure, vibe code the firmware, design and manufacture the pcb, assemble it yourself - all in a weekend."*

-building [trace](https://buildwithtrace.com) — ai for pcb design.

 **interested in:**
 - hardware design - fpgas, pcbs, rtl
 - systems programming - kernels, drivers, bare metal